cockroachlabs/workshop_labs/topology-patterns/labs.md

   "san francisco" | "san francisco" |  9 | region=eu-west2,zone=b | {3,8,9}  | {"region=us-east4,zone=c","region=eu-west2,zone=c","region=eu-west2,zone=b"}
 ```

-From above table we can see that the Seattle data was replicated to US East.
-We will therefore try to update a row in those ranges so the EU West gateway node will pass the write request to the US East based leaseholder, and thus get the highest possible latency for our transaction.
+From above table we can see that the US West data was successfully and evenly replicated to across the remaining regions.

 Create a new running docker container using the `cockroachdb` image.
 This will be our SQL client app connecting from Seattle.